What are printables and how can you sell them online?

 Podia allows creators to sell unlimited digital downloads (including printables), membership plans, and online courses.

-It comes with an intuitive drag-and-drop builder (no techie skills required) and lets you create customized storefronts without the hassle or rigamarole of juggling tools.
+It comes with an intuitive drag-and-drop builder (no techie skills required) and lets you create a customized website and product pages without the hassle or rigamarole of juggling tools.

-Podia’s storefront comes with a landing/sales page builder, email marketing tool, and best of all: no transaction fees.
+Podia’s platform comes with a landing/sales/product page builder, email marketing tool, and best of all: no transaction fees.

-Sign up for a 14-day Podia free trial to see for yourself just how easy it makes setting up your storefront and selling printables.
+Sign up for a 14-day Podia free trial to see for yourself just how easy it makes setting up your website and selling printables.

 Now, we’ve done a lot of ‘telling’ today -- but we haven’t done much ‘showing’.
 Let’s check out some real-life examples of printables that excel.